[Major revision–posted 2/7/24 (replaces 9/12/18 edition)]

 b.
 One representative and one alternate from each college (at the dean or the associate dean level);

 d.
-One representative of the Office of the Chief Financial Officer and Vice President for Administration & Finance;
+One representative of the Office of the Senior Vice President for Administration & Finance and Chief Financial Officer;

 e.
-One representative from the Office of the Vice President for Research; and
+One representative from the Office of the Vice President for Research & Innovation; and

 f.
-The Vice Provost for International Affairs and the Associate Vice Provost for International Programs.
+The Vice Provost for International Affairs and the Associate Vice Provost for International Affairs.

-The Vice Provost for International Affairs or, in her/his absence, the Associate Vice Provost for International Programs will serve as chairperson.
+The Vice Provost for International Affairs or, in her/his absence, the Associate Vice Provost for International Affairs will serve as chairperson.

 6. Provost Council